andrewharvey/psma-admin-bdys-data/README.md

     make unpack process

 ## Make Targets

+These make targets are run as part of `make`, this documents what they do.

 - **data/index.json**: Download a machine readable index of all resources avaliable at https://data.gov.au/dataset/psma-administrative-boundaries into `data/index.json`
 - **download_all**: Download all PSMA Administrative Boundaries datasets into `data/resources`